Agile testing vs traditional testing: what to choose?

 Disadvantages

 Finding the all-in-one tool at a reasonable price and with an adequate number of licences might be complicated.
-However, aqua ALM is a pro in an agile testing approach and does its best to give you everything to start implementing modern methods.
+However, aqua cloud is a pro in an agile testing approach and does its best to give you everything to start implementing modern methods.

 Key differences between traditional & modern testing principles